 The tour is set to kick off in Seoul on 18 August before the band hits the road for the other Asian stops – and Singapore is part of the lineup!
 Other cities include Hong Kong, Bangkok and Taipei, with more to be revealed at a later date.

-This will mark their return in three years since their last concert here in 2015 as part of their iKoncert: Showtime Tour, where they successfully put up a solid show in front of a 6,500-strong crowd at the Singapore Indoor Stadium – and they were barely a year into their debut back then.
+This will mark their return in three years since their last concert here in 2016 as part of their iKoncert: Showtime Tour, where they successfully put up a solid show in front of a 6,500-strong crowd at the Singapore Indoor Stadium – and they were barely two years into their debut back then.
 It’s safe to say, we’re expecting a much bigger turnout this time around!
 SG iKONICs, start saving up!

 iKON 2018 Continue Tour in Singapore Date: 4 November 2018 Time: 6pm Venue: The Max Pavilion, Singapore Expo Tickets: $268, $228, $188, $148